GetGreenlight/greenlight-cli/README.md

 | `greenlight-linux-amd64` | Linux (x86_64) |
 | `greenlight-linux-arm64` | Linux (ARM64) |

+The Linux binaries also work under WSL2 (Windows Subsystem for Linux).

 macOS binaries are codesigned and notarized by Apple, so they work out of the box without Gatekeeper warnings.

 ```bash